robcarver17/pysystemtrade/docs/production.md

 When a backtest is run (regularly by run_systems, or an ad-hoc basis by update_system_backtests) it will generate a set of *optimal position rules* for each strategy/instrument combination.
 There is no fixed structure for optimal positions, but some examples could be:

-- A simple optimal position, eg trade until the position is +5 contracts
+- A simple optimal position, eg trade until the position is +5 contracts.
+This used by the dynamic optimised trading system.
 - A buffered optimal position, eg position should be between +10.87 and +13.32 contracts.
-This is what is used in the default provided backtest systems.
+This is what is used in the default provided backtest 'static' systems.
 - A conditional optimal position, eg open a new buy if the price falls below this level, or close our current position if it goes above this level (which is what you'd use for mean reversion, with the addition of some stop orders).
 I plan to implement this kind of position management in a future trading system.

 Optimal positions exist because it's generally expensive to run backtests even when parameters are fixed rather than being estimated, as I recommend for production systems (it's possible to generate backtests that only use a limited amount of data, which speeds things up somewhat, but this is unsatisfying).